 Strictly 2019: The judges

-It's expected Shirley Ballas, Craig Revel Horwood and Bruno Tonioli will return as judges this year, however Dame Darcey Bussell won't be coming back this year.
+Shirley Ballas, Craig Revel Horwood and Bruno Tonioli will return as judges this year, however Dame Darcey Bussell won't be coming back on the judging panel.

 Darcey said in a statement: "It has been a complete privilege for me to be part of Strictly, working with such a talented team.
 I have enjoyed every minute of my time and will miss everyone from my fellow judges, the presenters, the dancers, the musicians, the entire back stage team, and especially the viewers of the show, who have been so supportive.
 I am not leaving because of any upset or disagreement at all, I am just stepping away to give more focus to my many other commitments in dance, after seven truly wonderful years that I can’t imagine having gone any better.